 So I, a prisoner in the Lord, urge you to live as people whom God has called should live.
 Be humble and gentle in every way, be patient and lovingly bear with one another.
 Do your best to keep the oneness of the Spirit by living together in peace: one body and one Spirit—–even as you have been called to share one hope—one Lord, one faith, one baptism, one God and Father of all, who rules over us all, works through us all, and lives in us all.
 Ephesians 4:1-6 AAT

-Through participation, Messiah Jesus builds through His body
+Through our participation, Messiah Jesus builds through His body

-Notice particularly that Christ makes the body grow as each of us is working in the body of Christ.
+Messiah makes the body grow as each of us is working in his body.

 Let us tell the truth with love and in every way grow up into Him who is the Head—Christ.
 He makes the whole body fit together, unites is by every contact with its support, and to the extent that each part is working He makes the body grow and builds it up in love.
 Eph 4:15-16 AAT

-The depth of our participation is shown in the following passage of God’s Word regarding communion.
+The depth of our taking part as a sharer is shown in communion.

 Our old creature could not begin to understand the meaning of that participation.
 But, God has made us new creatures created in Christ, so the eyes of our hearts have been enlightened and we can spiritually comprehend it.
 We can also understand we have been baptized into Christ’s death, made dead to sin and alive to God united with Christ in His death and resurrection.
 Our life is hidden with Christ in God (Col 3:3), for God has made us new beings fit for the kingdom of God.